LabNeuroCogDevel/mgs_encode_memory.py/readme.md

 ## Eye tracking
-Eye tracking interfaces with ViewPoint EyeTracker software (via Arrington Research and Avotec). see `MR_note.txt`
+ * Eye tracking interfaces with ViewPoint EyeTracker software (via Arrington Research and Avotec). see `MR_note.txt`
+ * EEG eye tracking using EOG after collecting calibration with `eeg_eyecal.py`
+ * ASL eye tracking triggers can be sent over parallel port same as EEG TTL

-## TTL triggers
+## TTL Parrallel Port Triggers
-`inpout32.dll` should be in directory where python runs `from psychopy import parallel`
+ * `inpout32.dll` should be in directory where python runs `from psychopy import parallel`
+ * used to mark task events EEG or ASL eyetracking

 ## Images
 Selection made with `img_pick.py`: